codeslayer254/cprogramArithmetic/README.md

 # Simple C Program Arithmetic Calculator

-This Application provides efficient algorithms for a C application using a structured approach to programming in these scenarios:
+This application provides efficient algorithms for a C application using a structured approach to programming in these scenarios:

 Program provides the follwoing options in the main Menu: